History of the festival

 In almost three decades, Arts Alive has grown from a low-key local event to one of the largest annual community arts festivals in the South East.

-In 2020 in response to Covid-19 restrictions, we decided to take the festival online.
-Many of our regular event holders took on the challenge to deliver live or recorded content, and we attracted new event holders who were able to offer digital content.
-We were able to deliver more than 50 events, the majority of which were free to view.
-We were delighted to win Best Arts Project in the National Campaign for the Arts’ ‘Hearts for the Arts’ Awards 2021.
+In 2020 in response to Covid-19 restrictions, the festival moved online.
+Many regular event holders took on the challenge to deliver live or recorded content, and attracted new event holders offering digital content.
+‘Arts e-Live’ that year delivered more than fifty events, the majority of which were free to view; and the festival was delighted to win Best Arts Project in the National Campaign for the Arts’ ‘Hearts for the Arts’ Awards 2021.